rhysd/tui-textarea/README.md

 tui-textarea = "*"
 ```

 If you need text search with regular expressions, enable `search` feature.
-It adds [regex crate][regex] crate as
+It adds [regex crate][regex] as dependency.
-dependency.

 ```toml
 [dependencies]